українська федерація йоги

 The word is formed by the negation prefix a, the noun vidyā is negated (derived from the root vid “to know”).
 So avidya is not knowledge or ignorance.

-This word is devoted to a section of the book "Yoga: a history of ideas and views" (p.
-230), from which we give an excerpt -
+A section of the book "Yoga: a history of ideas and views" (p.
+230) is devoted to this word.
+Here is an excerpt from it:

 "The definition of avidya given by Patanjali in the second chapter of the Yoga Sutras: